Current as of January 2015 | Download print version (in PDF)

 2. Economic Activities

 NGOs by definition are “not operated for profit or other commercial purposes" (NGO Act Section 2).
-However, the regulations do not bar an NGO from undertaking substantial economic activities in pursuit of its purposes.
+However, the Act and accompanying regulations do not bar an NGO from undertaking substantial economic activities in pursuit of its purposes.

 Other NPOs can engage in economic activities consistent with their governing documents.